Friday, March 23, 2018

 They had gone

-Vanished in to oblivion
+Vanished into oblivion

-My life crippled in to pieces
+My life was ripped into pieces

 I see no future